arkovia/acts/constitution-act.md

 #### Segment 2: Initiatives
 For non-legislative matters:

-1. Initiative raised by a Gen
+1. Initiative is raised by a Gen
 2. Gens discuss initiative
 3. Gens conclude discussion
 4. Gens hold a vote on whether to implement the initiative.